bkaas/rosecity-pools/README.md

 Each user has access to a simple form (with an autocomplete function) for selecting players to draft.
 Each player is entered into a table so all users can track their teams.

 >**_Note:_** The submit draft button has purposely been disabled to prevent extra unwanted data accidentally added to the database.
+This is a temporary _"band aid"_ fix until the proper logic is implemented.

-**Future Growth**
+<a name="draft-future-growth">**Future Growth**</a>
 - Changes to the draft page are only viewed by the user who makes the change (client side state changes in React).
-The fundamental implementation needs to be altered to use WebSockets (or similar) so all users can draft their teams and follow along with the simultaneously.
+The fundamental implementation needs to be altered to use WebSockets (or similar) so all users can draft their teams and view the pages updates as a collective.
-- Draft page password implementation is very basic and is not secure.
+- The draft page password implementation is very basic and is not secure.
 A more secure implementation is required.
 - The draft type is snaked by default (draft order reverses each round).
 Add an option to toggle this feature.
 - Add team logos to the draft table.